Jither/Jint.DebuggerExample/NOTES.md

 __How it is now:__ Recently added a `Loaded` event to the `DefaultModuleLoader`.
 If implementing your own `IModuleLoader`, it's obviously trivial to add events or direct calls to hand the AST to the debugger.
 That covers the case of modules.

-__How it should be:__ Ideally, whenever Jint does the parsing of the script, it should trigger an event to hand the AST (and possibly other info) to the debugger.
+__How it should be:__ For the case of scripts (as opposed to modules), ideally, whenever Jint does the parsing of the script, it should trigger an event to hand the AST (and possibly other info) to the debugger.
 In the case of interactive debuggers such an event would also be a good time for the debugger to prepare for debugging and notify any external parties (e.g. Chromium dev-tools) that the script is ready for execution - regardless of whether the debugger could retrieve the AST elsewhere (e.g. by parsing the script itself).

+### Exceptions

+__How it is now:__ `DebugHandler` does not deal with exceptions at all.

+__How it should be:__ `DebugHandler` should be called (when in DebugMode) whenever an exception is (about to be) thrown - in order to debug at the site, by e.g. `DebugHandler` triggering an `Error` event.
+This requires (still) centralization of Jint's script exception handling. 🙂